 Financial Accounting for Income Taxes

 A deferred tax asset is the payment of tax on taxable income that exceeds book income because of temporary differences for the tax year.
-So if temporary differences cause taxable income to be $10,000 greater than book income for a given tax year, then the business will be able to deduct that $10,000 in a later tax year since the tax has already been paid on the amount.
+So if temporary differences cause taxable income to be $10,000 greater than book income for a given tax year, then the business will be able to deduct that $10,000 in a later tax year, since the tax has already been paid on the amount.
 Thus, a deferred tax asset is much like the overpayment of tax that the business will recoup in a later year.
-A deferred tax liability arises when book income is greater than taxable income because of temporary differences, in which case the business will have to pay the tax on the difference in incomes in a later tax year.
-Hence, a deferred tax liability is much like an underpayment of tax which will become payable in a future year.
-Increases in deferred tax assets decrease the corporation's tax liability, whereas deferred tax liabilities increases it.
+A deferred tax liability arises when book income exceeds taxable income because of temporary differences, in which case the business must pay tax on the difference in incomes in a later tax year.
+Hence, a deferred tax liability is much like an underpayment of tax that will payable in a future year.
+Increases in deferred tax assets decrease the corporation's future tax liability, whereas deferred tax liabilities increases it.